hs-duesseldorf/grundlagen-der-informatik-4/README.md

         }
     }
     ```
-2. Open a command line interface (Windows: Windows-Key + R -> Type "Cmd.exe", press enter, Ubuntu: CTRL + SHIFT + T, MacOs: search for "Terminal") and navigate to the location where you saved your Java Code with:
+2. Open a command line interface (Windows: Windows-Key + R -> Type `Cmd.exe`, press enter, Ubuntu: CTRL + SHIFT + T, MacOs: search for `Terminal`) and navigate to the location where you saved your Java Code with:
     ```bash
     cd PATH_TO_YOU_FILE
     ```